TheRegisb/teatime_ncurse/README.md

 # teatime_ncurse
-A simple ncruse timer made in order to know when my tea is ready.
+A simple C ncruse-based timer made in order to know when my tea is ready.